HappySeaFox/sail/README.md

 Currently, SAIL supports the Windows and Linux platforms.

+## Development status

+SAIL is under heavy development.
+The API can be changed at any time breaking binary compatibility.

 ## Have questions or issues?

 Opening a GitHub [issue](https://github.com/smoked-herring/sail/issues) is the preferred way